-An expert designer can guide the flow of natural light through your home in a way that enhances your living experience and ensures that you never have to use lamps during the day.
+An expert designer can guide the flow of natural light and passive solar energy through your home in a way that enhances your living experience and ensures that you never have to use lamps during the day.

 Glass transmits up to 80-percent of natural light, but it can also be used to absorb or refract light.
 It’s a highly-versatile material, both eco-friendly and effective at blocking sound.
 Textured or sandblasted glass will let light through, while preventing glare and maintaining privacy.

 - Use glass to separate interior spaces, such as a spa from the rest of the bathroom, a dining area from a living area, or walk-in wine storage from a bar area.

 - Use glass walls above eye level or transoms to transfer light while maintaining privacy.

 - Use glass for banisters, staircases, and even stairs.

 - Floor-to-ceiling windows make your indoor spaces feel like outdoor spaces.
 Floor-to-ceiling doors allow your indoor spaces to actually become outdoor spaces.

 Skylights are a fantastic way to naturally illuminate your home, while also enhancing resale value.
 Skylights can be shaded or filtered to block UV rays or opened for ventilation.

 Solar tubes strategically direct exterior sunbeams to dark or cramped nooks, flooding them with the spaciousness of gloom-dispelling natural light.